 My name is Edu Pou,

 I was born under the sign of Aquarius in the small town of Parets del Vallès on a Saturday of the 20th Century.
-I've been in advertising for almost 20 years, but I still keep the excitement of a newbie.
+I've been in advertising and entertainment for almost 20 years, but I still keep the excitement of a newbie.

 As a result of working for brave and demanding clients, and of being surrounded by excellent colleagues, I've collectively won well over 50 awards, including Cannes Lions, One Show Pencils, CLIOs, New York Festivals, Sol, and FIAP.
 I've also been on the jury of the most prestigious advertising award competitions around the world, and have given speeches at industry conferences across the globe, including Spain, the Netherlands, Chile, and Bulgaria.